yefim/jerkyll/_posts/2021-02-23-mushroom-potato-soup.md

 ## Instructions

-1. Wash & chop the potatoes into fourths
+1. Wash & chop the potatoes into fourths.
-1. Put them in a pot and cover with water
+1. Put them in a pot and cover with water.
-1. Put pot to boil on the stove (high heat)
+1. Bring pot to a boil on the stove (high heat).
-1. Add bay leaves, garlic cloves, salt, nutritional yeast, and olive oil to water
+1. Add bay leaves, garlic cloves, salt, nutritional yeast, and olive oil to water.
-1. Once pot is boiling, reduce heat to simmer and let simmer for 15-20 minutes until potatoes are soft enough to blend
+1. Once pot is boiling, reduce heat to simmer and let simmer for 15-20 minutes until potatoes are soft enough to blend.
-1. Wash and chop the mushrooms
+1. Wash and chop the mushrooms.
-1. Heat some oil on a pan (medium heat)
+1. Heat some oil on a pan (medium heat).
-1. Toss chopped mushrooms on
+1. Toss chopped mushrooms on the pan.
 1. Salt mushrooms immediately and cook for a few min, stirring occassionally.
 Water will come out of the mushrooms.
-1. Dice the onion
+1. Dice the onion.
-1. Wait until the mushroom water starts boiling/shrinking then throw in onion
+1. Wait until the mushroom water starts boiling/shrinking then throw in diced onion.
-1. Cook mushrooms and onion until onion is soft and the mushroom water is boiled out
+1. Cook mushrooms and onion until onion is soft and the mushroom water is boiled out (10-15 minutes).
+Increase heat if you need to.
-1. Mushroom pan and potato pot should finish around the same time (the 15-20 minutes mentioned earlier)
+1. Mushroom pan and potato pot should finish around the same time.
-1. Now we blend
+1. Now we blend.
 1. Drain out 50-75% of the water from the potato pot into a container (useful if you need to add more).
-It's always better to drain more than to have very soggy soup.
+It's always better to drain more than to have soup that's too soggy.
-1. Mash the potatoes a bit to make them easier to blend
+1. Mash the potatoes a bit to make them easier to blend.
-1. Add cooked mushrooms to potato pot
+1. Add cooked mushrooms to potato pot.
 1. Blend with hand blender until smooth.
-Add in more potato water (aka broth) if needed
+Add in more potato water (aka broth) if needed.
 1. Add some washed parsley or cilantro to complete the soup.
 Enjoy!